Lake Shore Limited: Lake Shore Limited

 On the night of August 3, 1994, around 3:45 am, the westbound Lake Shore Limited, with two locomotives and fifteen cars, and carrying roughly 320 passengers, and nineteen crew members, derailed on Conrail-owned tracks (now owned by CSX) near Batavia, New York.
 The initial derailment of the wheels of the third car on the train, occurred at milepost 403.7, and the train traveled for another three miles, until the general derailment of the train, at milepost 406.7.
 In all, fourteen cars derailed, with some sliding down an embankment, and 118 passengers and crew members were injured.
 However, there were no fatalities.
 The National Transportation Safety Board determined that the probable cause were the wheels coming off a section of flattened rail.

 Low demand and cost-cutting led Amtrak to drop through service to Boston between 2003 and 2008; passengers made a cross-platform transfer to a shuttle train.
 Service to Poughkeepsie began on November 8, 2010.
 In 2010–11, Amtrak studied restoring the Hammond–Whiting station stop just east of the Illinois-Indiana border (which had been dropped in 2003), but ultimately did not restore it due to the difficulty of routing trains to the station's single platform.

 Due to planned repair work on the Freedom Tunnel, Spuyten Duyvil Bridge, and Track 19 in New York's Penn Station, the New York section was discontinued from May 26 to September 3, 2018.
 Passengers traveling to New York City could transfer at Albany–Rensselaer to Empire Service trains, which operated into Grand Central Terminal during the outage.

 In January 2019, Amtrak removed the baggage car from the Boston section of the train, thereby eliminating all checked baggage and bike service between Boston and Albany.
 The New York section retained its baggage car.
 From October 1, 2020, to May 31, 2021, daily service was reduced to three trains per week due to the COVID-19 pandemic.

-A sinkhole under the Post Road Branch tracks in East Greenwich, New York, was discovered in May 2025, causing the Berkshire Flyer and Lake Shore Limited to be replaced with buses east of Albany.
-As of October 2025, service is expected to resume on December 1, 2025.
+A sinkhole under the Post Road Branch tracks in East Greenbush, New York, was discovered in May 2025, causing the Berkshire Flyer and Lake Shore Limited to be replaced with buses east of Albany.
+Service resumed on December 1, 2025.